imarsman/gozip/README.md

 that are involved, namely i/o and file handling.
 I also find it generally useful to learn how to pay close attention to exactly how things work.

+There are a huge number of possible options for the zip utility.
+I will likely not implement most of them.
+As far as I can tell the Go zip library does not work with updating an existing archive.
+In testing extra bytes ended up being added to the archive with each update.
+For this reason the code first gets an inventory of all files in an archive along with things like modified time and then uses that to create a new archive after deleting the old one.
+This is not ideal and if possible a switch will be made to updating rather than replacing.

 Zip has enough arguments without also trying to implement unzip.
 I'll save that for another project.